Chapter 5: Student Engagement

 Area merchants and corporations can contribute to registered student organization endeavors in two ways: by a simple donation of money, items, or merchandise, or by a donation of money, items or merchandise in return for some recognition, an arrangement sometimes known as co-sponsorship.

-- Before an organization invites an area merchant or corporation to “co-sponsor” an event by contributing any amount, it must secure authorization from Student Organizations and Governance.
-Generally, student groups may acknowledge the assistance or contribution of co-sponsoring merchants or corporations in programs, banners, displays, or event memorabilia (party favors, T-shirts, caps, etc.), and the event Web site.
-Sponsorship is the passive listing of the name or logo of a sponsor tastefully displayed on a T-shirt, banner, or event Web site, or listed among sponsors in a program.
+Generally, student groups may acknowledge the assistance or contribution of co-sponsoring merchants or corporations in programs, banners, displays, or event memorabilia (party favors, T-shirts, caps, etc.), and the event website.
+Sponsorship is the passive listing of the name or logo of a sponsor tastefully displayed on a T-shirt, banner, or event website, or listed among sponsors in a program.
 (It is not intended to solicit business.
-It simply acknowledges the support of the team, the event, etc. The Office of the Dean of Students does not endorse advertisements for off-campus businesses, such advertisements being those that are designed to bring more business to the off-campus concern.)
+It simply acknowledges the support for the team, the event, etc. The Office of the Dean of Students does not endorse advertisements for off-campus businesses, such advertisements being those that are designed to bring more business to the off-campus concern.)
 Student groups may not permit co-sponsoring merchants or corporations to conduct sales or sales promotion, or distribute free samples in conjunction with any student organization program or event, unless the sales promotion activity provides a value-added service during a traditional Vanderbilt event, such as orientation, Homecoming, or Rites of Spring.
-Exceptions to this policy must be approved in advance by the Dean of Students or the dean’s designee.
-Co-sponsorships by alcoholic beverage or tobacco brands or distributors are prohibited.
+Exceptions to this policy must be approved in advance by the Dean of Students or the Dean’s designee.
+Co-sponsorships by alcoholic beverage or tobacco brands or distributors, or “limited service restaurants” (bars) as defined by Tennessee statute TCA 57-4-102, are prohibited.

 As is the case with student organization and departmental co-sponsors, groups are strongly advised to develop a written co-sponsorship agreement with external co-sponsors.
 Written agreements should list time and date of program, the agreed-upon responsibilities of all co-sponsoring parties, and the required signatures of all co-sponsoring parties.
-Sample agreements can be obtained from Student Organizations and Governance once co-sponsorship plans are approved.
-The sponsoring organization must instruct co-sponsoring agencies to send contributions to Gift Records.
+Sample agreements can be obtained from the Student Organizations, Leadership and Service once co-sponsorship plans are approved.
+The sponsoring organization must instruct co-sponsoring agencies to send contributions to Gift Processing.

 Grants and Foundations